agdelma/IncludeSupplement/README.md

 ## Method

-Place the following in your main `manuscript.tex` file
+Place the following in the header of your main `manuscript.tex` file

     \usepackage{pdfpages} % include pdfs
     \usepackage{pgffor}   % for loops